microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ### Preferred placement

-Preferred placement of a teaching tip can be set using the TeachingTipPlacementMode property.
-If the preferred placement would not leave enough room for the teaching tip to show, another placement mode will automatically be chosen.
+Teaching tip replicates all of Flyout's FlyoutPlacementMode placement behavior with the TeachingTipPlacementMode property.
+As with Flyout, if the preferred placement mode would not leave room for the teaching tip to show, another placement mode will be automatically chosen.

 XAML
 ```XAML